 In this section, we explain our experiment setting, including the list of experiments, metrics, and baselines that we use to evaluate fine-grained evaluation capabilities of an evaluator LLM.
 Compared to measuring the instruction-following capability of a LLM, it is not straightforward to directly measure the capability to evaluate.
 Therefore, we use human evaluation and GPT-4 evaluation as a standard and measure how similarly our evaluator model and baselines could closely simulate them.
 We mainly employ two types of evaluation methods: Absolute Grading and Ranking Grading.

-Our experimental setting including "List of Experiments", "Metrics" and "Baselines" are in Appendix B.
+Due to space limitations, we included our experimental setting including "List of Experiments", "Metrics" and "Baselines" in Appendix A. Please refer to it for more details.